Islam and other religions: Contemporary Islam

-According to Islamic law, jizya (poll tax) is to be paid by all non-Muslims living in a Muslim state, excluding the weak and the poor, to the general welfare of the state.
+According to Islamic law, jizya (poll tax) is to be paid by all non-Muslims living in a Muslim state, excluding the weak and the poor, for the general welfare of the state.
 Also, in his book "Al-Kharaj," Abu Yusuf says, "No Jizya is due on females or young infants."
-In exchange for the tax, the non-Muslims are required to be given security, provided compensation from the Muslim Exchequer when they are in need, treated on equality with Muslims, and enjoy rights as nationals of the state.
-Al-Balathiri comments on this saying, "Khaled Ibn Al-Walid, on entering Damascus as a conqueror, offered a guarantee of security to its people and their properties and churches, and promised that the wall of the city would not be pulled down, and none of their houses be demolished.
+In exchange for the tax, the non-Muslims are required to be given security, provided compensation from the Muslim Exchequer when they are in need, treated equally with Muslims, and enjoy rights as nationals of the state.
+Al-Balathiri comments on this, saying, "Khaled Ibn Al-Walid, on entering Damascus as a conqueror, offered a guarantee of security to its people and their properties and churches, and promised that the wall of the city would not be pulled down, and none of their houses would be demolished.
 It was a guarantee of God, he said, and of the Caliph and all believers to keep them safe and secure on condition they paid the dues of the Jizya."
-This poll tax is different from the alms tax (zakah) paid by the Muslim subjects of a Muslim state.
-Whereas jizya is compulsory and paid by the tolerated community per head count, zakat was paid only if one can afford it.
-Muslims and non-Muslims who hold property, especially land, were required however to pay kharaj.

-Territorial disputes

-One of the open issues in the relation between Islamic states and non-Islamic states is the claim from hardline Muslims that once a certain land, state or territory has been under "Muslim" rule, it can never be relinquished anymore, and that such rule, somewhere in history would give the Muslims a kind of an eternal right on the claimed territory.
-This claim is particularly controversial with regard to Israel and to a lesser degree Spain and parts of the Balkan and it applies to parts of Kashmir as well.

 Islamic views on religious pluralism

-Reference to Islamic views on religious pluralism is found in the Quran.
-The following verses are generally interpreted as an evidence of religious pluralism:

 Surah Al-Ma'idah verse 48 states:

 If Allah so willed, He would have made you a single People, but His plan is to test each of you separately, in what He has given to each of you: so strive in all virtues as in you are in a race.
 The goal of all of you is to Allah.
 It is He that will show you the truth of the matters in which ye dispute.